SDFIdk/AutoBernese/docs/developer.md

     In this case, change the permissions on the `workspace.dsl` to give yourself write permissions for the file.

+### Contribution guidelines

+Please run `black` (provided in the development conda environment) before pushing to GitHub, or else the lint check will fail.

 ### Alternative diagramming tools:

 *   [Ilograph](https://www.ilograph.com/) has an online viewer, which may be used for free.